cardano-foundation/CIPs/CIP-0911/README.md

 is to create certified snapshots of the Cardano blockchain.
 Mithril snapshots allow nodes or applications to obtain a verified copy of the current state of the blockchain without having to download and verify the full history.

-SPOs on mainnet that participate in the Mithril network provide signed snapshots to a Mithril aggregator that is responsible for collecting individual signatures from Mithril signers and aggregating them into a multi-signature.
+SPOs on Mainnet that participate in the Mithril network provide signed snapshots to a Mithril aggregator that is responsible for collecting individual signatures from Mithril signers and aggregating them into a multi-signature.
 Using this capability, the Mithril aggregator can then provide certified snapshots of the Cardano blockchain that can potentially be used as a trusted source for recovery purposes.